Solu Therapeutics

 Series B in 2019

-Axial Biotherapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing therapeutics for central nervous system diseases and disorders.
-Based in Waltham, Massachusetts, the company utilizes a microbiome discovery platform that targets the gut-brain axis, allowing for the exploration and creation of innovative therapies aimed at improving the quality of life for patients suffering from neurological conditions.
-Incorporated in 2013, Axial Biotherapeutics seeks to advance its pipeline of novel treatments to address the unmet needs in the field of CNS disorders.
+Axial Biotherapeutics, Inc. is a biopharmaceutical company focused on developing therapeutics for central nervous system (CNS) diseases and disorders.
+Utilizing a microbiome discovery platform, the company targets the gut-brain axis to create innovative therapies aimed at improving the quality of life for patients suffering from neurological conditions.
+Founded in 2013 and headquartered in Waltham, Massachusetts, Axial Biotherapeutics is in the clinical stage of its development, working to advance its pipeline of novel CNS therapeutics.

 Sitryx Therapeutics